 Component Unit Component Unit Included in Reporting Entity Because Separate Financial Statements The Shetek Area Water and Sewer Commission is responsible for constructing and operating a sanitary water and sewer district within Murray County.
 The County appoints the Water and Sewer Commission members and must approve any debt.
 Separate financial statements are not issued for the Shetek Area Water and Sewer Commission.
+The Water and Sewer Commission's financial statements can be found on Exhibit E-1 to E-3.
 Murray County Medical Center, hereafter the Medical Center, provides acute inpatient and outpatient care to the County area.
 A financial benefit/burden relationship exists.
 Separate financial statements can be obtained at: 2042 Juniper Avenue Slayton, Minnesota 56172